 There is a precedent for infections with other coronaviruses.
 For example, the first SARS coronavirus and the Middle East Respiratory Virus (MERS) caused serious illness, and a significant number of patients developed acute respiratory disease syndrome (ARDS) and needed intensive care.

-Canadian researchers tracked survivors of the first outbreak of SARS in Toronto and found that sleep disorders, chronic fatigue, depression and muscle aches were common among them.
+Canadian researchers found common issues among SARS survivors in Toronto: sleep disorders, fatigue, depression, and muscle aches.
 One-third of survivors were forced to change jobs and lifestyles, and only 14% had no long-term symptoms.
-Similarly, a similar Korean study found that 48% of a group of MERS survivors had chronic fatigue within a year of recovery.
+A Korean study found that 48% of MERS survivors experienced chronic fatigue within a year of recovery.